Algebraic Surfaces in Positive Characteristic: Frobenius, curves and group schemes

 Let $X$ be an $n$-dimensional variety over a field $k$ with structure morphism $f:X\to\Spec k$.
 Then, the morphism that is the identity on points of $X$ and is $x\mapsto x^p$ on the structure sheaf $\OO_X$ is called the {\em absolute Frobenius morphism} $F_{\rm abs}$ of $X$.

-However, the absolute Frobenius morphism is not ``geometric'' in the sense that its effect is also $x\mapsto x^p$ on the ground field and thus non-trivial, except for $k=\FF_p$.
+However, the absolute Frobenius morphism is not ``geometric'': namely, it acts as $x\mapsto x^p$ on the ground field $k$, which is non-trivial except for $k=\FF_p$.
 To obtain a morphism over $k$, we first form the pull-back